 Essity has engaged Euroclear Sweden AB to maintain the company's shareholders' register.
-On December 31, 2021, Essity had 114,318 shareholders.
-The five largest shareholders in terms of voting rights on this date were AB Industrivärden (29.5%), AMF Insurance and Funds (8.1%), Norges Bank Investment Management (6.4%), MFS Investment Management (2.8%) and Swedbank Robur Funds (2.0%).
-Essity has two listed classes of shares: Class A and Class B shares.
+On December 31, 2022, Essity had 111,241 shareholders.
+The five largest shareholders in terms of voting rights on this date were AB Industrivärden (29.6%), Norges Bank Investment Management (6.8%), AMF Försäkring och Fonder (6.6%), Swedbank Robur Funds (2.8%) and MFS Investment Management (2.8%), Essity has two listed classes of shares: Class A and Class B shares.
 Every Class A share represents ten votes while every Class B share represents one vote.
-There are no other restrictions relating to voting rights in respect of shares used by shareholders at the general shareholders meeting.
+There are no other restrictions to voting rights in respect of shares used by shareholders at the general shareholders meeting.
 The two share classes carry the same entitlement to the company's assets and profits.
 Furthermore, according to the Articles of Association, owners of Class A shares are entitled to request conversion of their Class A shares to Class B shares.
-The 2021 Annual General Meeting (AGM) authorized the Board of Directors, for the period until the 2022 AGM, to decide on the repurchase of Class B Essity shares.
+The 2022 Annual General Meeting (AGM) authorized the Board of Directors, for the period until the 2023 AGM, to decide on the repurchase of Class B Essity shares.
 Essity has not utilized this share repurchase mandate and holds no treasury shares.